Is The Nikon 800 5.6 ED-IF AIS Lens Worth It's 5.5 Kg Weight To Carry Around?

 Nikon C-PL1L brief history — Purchased brand new 2011 : Used multiple times : No coating separation issues.

-To actually track and spot salt water swamp tigers, is difficult enough let alone capturing images of them like these low res web image examples.
-Three DSLR bodies and three lenses were used within the Sundarbans over four days.
+Spotting salt water swamp tigers is difficult enough let alone capturing images of them.
 One has to be fortunate to capture closeup images of these particular big cats.
 Three separate sightings at three different locations in four days was more than expected.
 Forget about wasting time and energy at the various watchtowers located within the Sunderbans.
-The distance, and angle of view will not get horizontal captures like these images.
-The 800 5.6 manual lens was used with a 2012 D800 body in manual mode — How about that?
+The distance, and angle of view will not get horizontal captures like these image examples taken with the 800 5.6

 Nikon 800 5.6 AIS - AFS - Lens Pack + Pro Body

-Looking for a Lens Pack that can accommodate an 800mm lens with body attached?
+Lens Pack that can accommodate an 800mm lens with body attached.

 KANI PACK FOR LARGE 800 PRIME LENSES